-Instant Pot Applesauce is so easy, so flavourful, and texturally perfect!
-Made with apples, water, lemon juice, and a few optional additional flavors, in under 30 minutes you’ll have tasty and easy homemade applesauce for healthy snacks that is WAY better than store-bought.
-There is no more stirring at the stove, just dump the apples, peeled or not, add the water and the pressure cooker does the work!
+Homemade Instant Pot Applesauce made with apples, water, lemon juice, and no added sugar is ready in under 30 minutes.
+There is no stirring at the stove, just dump the apples, peeled or not, add the water and the pressure cooker does the work!

 Table of contents